 With the cost and waste associated with bottled water, home water filtration systems have grown increasingly popular in recent years.
 PUR water filters vary in design and type, depending on the filtration system.
-Knowing how and when to change your PUR filter will keep the system providing you with clean, healthy water.
+Knowing how and when to change your PUR filter will ensure the system continues to provide you with clean, healthy water.

 Tap water contains potentially harmful contaminants, such as heavy metals, microbes, industrial pollutants and trace levels of pharmaceuticals.
-PUR filters contain an activated carbon microfilter to reduce these contaminants from your drinking water.
+PUR water filters contain an activated carbon microfilter to reduce these contaminants in your drinking water.
 The system also eliminates the odor and taste of chlorine while preserving valuable fluoride content.

-Replace your PUR faucet filter every 100 gallons or approximately every two to three months.
+A PUR filter replacement should be installed every 100 gallons or approximately every two to three months.
 An indicator on the filter housing alerts you when the filter needs to be changed.
 To change the filter, remove the housing cap, pull out the old filter and install the new filter in the same direction.
 A damp rag makes a handy grip for loosening stubborn housing caps.

 Pitchers and Dispensers

-PUR pitcher and dispenser filters are effective for filtering up to 40 gallons of water.
-Replace these filters roughly every one to two months, depending on your household size and frequency of use.
+PUR pitcher filters are effective for filtering up to 40 gallons of water.
+Replace pitcher and dispenser filters roughly every one to two months, depending on your household size and frequency of use.
 Some models feature an electronic light indicator on the lid.
 Replace a PUR pitcher or dispenser filter by removing the lid from the vessel, pulling out the old filter and installing a new one in its place.